-Summer 2018 is finally upon us and we couldn't be more excited!
-There are so many events and festivals going on in Europe, so where should you go and what should you do in order to make the most of your summer?
-We've picked out five countries with some of the most interesting events and the best part is: most of them are free to join!
+Summer 2019 is soon to be here, what could be more exciting!
+There are so many events and festivals happening all over Europe, and it would be a pity to miss them.
+So, where should you go in order to make the most of your summer?
+We've picked out five countries with top adventurous events and the best part is: most of them are free to join!
 So pack your bags and go on a fun filled adventure around Europe!
-Find these five countries below: Spain, France, Italy, Finland or Croatia!

 You've certainly heard about the infamous Running of the Bulls* (encierro), haven't you?
 Indeed, it's the most exciting part of the historical festival honoring San Fermin, the patron of the Pamplona city though it takes only a few minutes each morning for eight days.
 Be sure not to miss other parts of the fiesta such as the Procession of San Fermín, live concerts, bullfights in the evenings, and an international fireworks competition.
 All of the festival events are free and open to the public, except for the bullfights.